jmd-dk/concept/concept/docs/command_line_options.rst

 You can read about the different utilities and their command-line interfaces under :doc:`Utilities </utilities/utilities>`.

-Note that while some utilies are always run locally, the ones that potentially involves large computational resources are subject to the same :ref:`remote submission behavior <remote_job_submission>` as standard simulations.
+Note that while some utilities are always run locally, the ones that potentially involves large computational resources are subject to the same :ref:`remote submission behaviour <remote_job_submission>` as standard simulations.